lekolara/diurnal_cycles/README.md

+# Diurnal Cycles of Deep Convective Processes in Satellite Measurements, the ERA5 Reanalysis and DYAMOND km-scale Models

 This project contains scripts for downloading data from the DYAMOND project, ERA5 and IMERG (`scripts/remap_scripts/`), pre-processing, including combining the data into a common grid with conservative remapping from CDO (Climate Data Operators) (`scripts/remap_scripts/`) and computing data on a diurnal (`scripts/diurnal_cycles/`) and zonal level (`scripts/zonal_means/`).
 It also contains notebooks (`scripts/visualisation`) where the processed data is plotted.